 The AI Anxiety Epidemic: Mental Toll on a Tech-Savvy Generation

 Underpinning it all is raw AI anxiety.
+Gen Z’s mental health faces unprecedented challenges, with digital stressors and societal pressures compounding the crisis.
 A Gallup-Walton survey found 41% of 13- to 28-year-olds anxious about AI, with parents sharing worries over job prospects and school value.
 Since the global pandemic began, Generation Z has experienced poor mental health at higher rates, with the global pandemic, climate change, and mass shootings all contributing to increased stress and anxiety.
+Social media plays a significant role, acting as both a source of connection and a driver of comparison culture, cyberbullying, and overstimulation, all of which negatively impact mental health.
 Jisc’s 2025 Student Perceptions report details hopes for AI’s opportunities but fears of job scarcity post-graduation.
 Over-reliance could erode emotional intelligence and spark isolation, per a PMC study.

 Key symptoms and risks to watch for include: